Military HistoryWarbirdsThe Supermarine Spitfire: Engineers kept improving Britain's best fighter

 Spitfires at Sea

 No discussion of the Supermarine Spitfire would be complete without including mention of the Seafire.
 Even though the Royal Navy Fleet Air Arm utilized several American carrier fighter aircraft, Supermarine was convinced that the performance of the Spitfire alone made it an aircraft that belonged aboard Royal Navy aircraft carriers.
-The modifications required to operate Spitfires from carriers seemed minimal- at least at first.
+The modifications required to operate Spitfires from carriers seemed minimal—at least at first.

 Not Built for Carrier Duty

-The limitations of the basic Spitfire design, such as lack of visibility over the nose of the aircraft on approach and on the ground (or deck) along with the narrow landing gear track, really made the Seafire impractical for carrier operations.
+The limitations of the basic Spitfire design, such as a lack of visibility over the nose of the aircraft on approach and on the ground (or deck), along with the narrow landing gear track, really made the Seafire impractical for carrier operations.
 The Spitfire was also not designed for the repeated punishment that carrier-based aircraft must endure.

 9